altayaydemir/altay-dot-wtf/data/about/about.md

 ## what I do

-- living in prenzlauerberg, berlin
+living in prenzlauerberg, berlin

-- working at klarna as software engineer in the day-time
+working at [klarna](https://klarna.com) as software engineer in the day-time

-- reading, listening, walking, or building stuff in the leisure-time
+reading, listening, walking, or building interfaces for [put.io](https://put.io) in the leisure-time

 &nbsp;

 ## what I enjoy

-- **using things** that are solving my problems.
+**using things** that are solving my problems.

-- **building things** that are solving problems I empathize with.
+**building things** that are solving problems I empathize with.

-- **creating systems** based on iteration, supported by literature and first-hand experience.
+**creating systems** based on iteration and supported by literature.

-- **consistently changing** jobs, teams, projects, whatever. getting better at knowing when to quit and find somewhere else where I can be *more* useful.
+**consistently changing** jobs, teams, projects, whatever. getting better at knowing when to quit and find somewhere else where I can be *more* useful.

-- **connecting the people I know** and blissfully watching them help out each other.
+**connecting the people I know** and blissfully watching them help out each other.

 &nbsp;